olaoluwa-98/codechauffeur.com/content/articles/easy-deployment-setup-with-bitbucket-and-aws-ecs.md

 - The service automatically registers a new instance of the task and begins draining the old task running
 - The new task is dynamically registered on the Application Load Balancer

-You check the full bitbucket repository [here](https://bitbucket.org/olaoluwa-98/my-express-app)
+You can check the full bitbucket repository [here](https://bitbucket.org/olaoluwa-98/my-express-app)